Alignment and matching tests for high-dimensional tensor signals via tensor contraction: CLT for the LSS when d=3

 Now, combining (\ref{Eq of tightness d=3 1}), (\ref{Eq of tightness d=3 2}) and (\ref{Eq of mcW tightness d=3}), we obtain \begin{small}

 \end{small} Similarly, for any \(s,t\in\{1,2,3\}\) and \(\mcC_{st,11,N}^{(3)}(z,z)\), we have \begin{small}

 \end{small} {\bf (\ref{Eq of tightness major 2}):} Next, we will derive the system equations for all \(\mcC_{l,11,N}^{(3)}\).
-Here, we only present the detailed calculation procedure for \(\mcC_{11,1}^{(3)}(z_1,z_2)\), since others are the same.
+Here, we only present the detailed calculation procedure for \(\mcC_{11,1}^{(3)}(z_1,z_2)\), since the arguments for the others are the same.
 By the cumulant expansion (\ref{Eq of cumulant expansion}), we can obtain

 where \(\mathcal{C}_{1,1,N}^{(3)}(z_1,z_2)\) is defined in (\ref{Eq of mcC d=3}) and it is already bounded by \(C_{\eta_0}\).
-Actually, we can repeat the proofs in Theorem \ref{Thm of Variance}, and major terms only appear in cases of \(\alpha=1\) and \(3\), so we omit other cases to save space.
+Actually, we can repeat the proofs in Theorem \ref{Thm of Variance}, and major terms only appear in cases of \(\alpha=1\) and \(3\), so we omit other cases for ease of presentation.

-{\bf First derivatives:} When \(\alpha=1\), by Lemma \ref{Lem of minor terms} and Theorem \ref{Thm of Entrywise almost surly convergence}, we can show that
+{\bf First derivatives:} When \(\alpha=1\), by Lemma \ref{Lem of minor terms} and Theorem \ref{Thm of Entrywise almost sure convergence}, we can show that

 and